Top Tipples: Drinks with a dragon twist for Chinese New Year

 Travellers visiting the Changi Airport pop-up can partake in “molecular tastings” of pre-mixed Hennessy cocktails.
 These will be served within an edible, bite-sized pearl.

-Hennessy’s limited-edition Chinese New Year cognacs are also available for purchase on iShopChangi.
+Hennessy’s limited-edition Chinese New Year cognacs are also available for purchase from iShopChangi.

 Info: The pop-up at Ion Orchard (2 Orchard Turn) is located at Level 1 Atrium B, and is open from 10am to 10pm daily until Jan 28.
-The Changi Airport (60 Airport Boulevard) pop-up is located at the Terminal 1 Departure Check-in Hall and is open from 6am to 1am daily until Feb 15.
+The Changi Airport (60 Airport Boulevard) pop-up is located at the Terminal 1 Departure Check-in Hall, and is open from 6am to 1am daily until Feb 15.

 Johnnie Walker